ydsingh/alexa/aws/Amazon-IOT/step-5.md

 1. For the IOT webapp, choose ```AWSIoTDataAccess``` or define a specific set of permissions.

 Apply all settings:
-1. Open the Amazon-IOT/webapp-thing/js folder and locate the file ```aws_config.js```
+1. In another browser tab, open the [aws_config](./webapp-thing/js/aws_config.js) file.
 1. Modify the fields labeled REGION and mqttEndpoint and IdentityPoolId

 #### Launch the page

 Be sure you are working from a local laptop repository, cloned or downloaded from github.com/alexa/alexa-cookbook.

- + Open in the page thing1.html in your favorite browser.
+ + Open the page thing1.html in your favorite browser.
    + You can open the page right from within your project folder, you do not need to host it on a website.
  + The page should display with a green status label saying "CONNECTED"